WGBH-MLA/AAPB2/app/views/primary_source_sets/healthcare-disparities.md

 Lead a class discussion, asking students:

-Obesity is often framed as an individual failing, or the consequence of making poor choices about what to eat.

-Why do you think food deserts exist in the United States?
+- Why do you think food deserts exist in the United States?

-What makes it difficult for the residents of Lambert, Mississippi, to obtain fresh, nutritious sources of food?
+- What makes it difficult for the residents of Lambert, Mississippi, to obtain fresh, nutritious sources of food?

-How did the growth of commodity farming transform the communities in rural Mississippi, and what were the health impacts?
+- How did the growth of commodity farming transform the communities in rural Mississippi, and what were the health impacts?

-What connects the segment on the colonias, food deserts, and the Flint water crisis?
+- What connects the segment on the colonias, food deserts, and the Flint water crisis?

-What do Pedro Ibanez, Jennifer Hoskins of Lambert, Mississippi, the residents of Flint, Michigan, and the New Orleans blues singer Otis Jenkins have in common?
+- What do Pedro Ibanez, Jennifer Hoskins of Lambert, Mississippi, the residents of Flint, Michigan, and the New Orleans blues singer Otis Jenkins have in common?

-How much does the community or neighborhood someone lives in determine health outcomes?
+- How much does the community or neighborhood someone lives in determine health outcomes?

-To what degree does physician bias perpetuate healthcare disparities or unequal outcomes?
+- To what degree does physician bias perpetuate healthcare disparities or unequal outcomes?

-To what degree are government or corporate decisions responsible for these problems?
+- To what degree are government or corporate decisions responsible for these problems?

-After watching all the sources, do you agree with Phyllis Landry’s observation that “African American life is devalued” in the United States?
+- After watching all the sources, do you agree with Phyllis Landry’s observation that “African American life is devalued” in the United States?
 Do you think this statement also could be applied to Mexican Americans living in colonias?
 Why or why not?

 Follow-up activity:  Mapping food deserts in the United States